UBC ATSC 201 - Meteorology of Storms

 4. Experience some of the pitfalls of solving number problems such as mismatched units, and be able to diagnose and fix your errors.

-Topics: Basic Thermo & Hydrostatic Relationships, Excel Demo #2.
+Topics: Basic Thermo & Hydrostatic Relationships, Excel Demo #2, and Thunderstorm Intro.

 .